jlyonsmith/json5/README2.md

 JSON5 adds features to JSON that make it more enjoyable to use JSON for data and script files that are edited by humans.

 The `JSON5.parse` method is great when you just want to read or write JSON5 with only basic syntax error checking.
 However, this is not ideal when using JSON5 as a storage format for more complicated data.
 This is because the line, type and offset information generated during the parsing of the JSON5 file is lost which means you cannot give helpful error messages to your users.
-Basically, `JSON5.parse` only provides a check for valid JSON5, no for valid application content.
+Basically, `JSON5.parse` only provides a check for valid JSON5, not for valid application content.

 This library adds an additional parsing mode to help when doing application level validation of JSON5.
 Use it by making calling `JSON5.parse("...", {wantNodes: true})`.
-This will generate an object with **nodes** instead of just plain Javascript object.
+This will generate an object with _nodes_ instead of just plain Javascript object.

 Each *node* object consists of the following properties: